top of page

 THE ROUTE

 Our route will take a line from the West coast of Chile to the East coast of Argentina.
 It starts in the province of Valparaiso, North of the city itself in an area called Con Con.
 It finishes South of Buenos Aires in a beach resort called La Balandra.
-It is an absolute belter and has been specifically designed for this event.
+It is an absolute belter, and the route has been specifically designed for this event.
+A full test pilot and further recces have been completed of this route, plus 80 participants at the start of 2023 who took part in the inaugural Trans Andean events and then a further 80 more over the two events in 2024.

-A full test pilot and further recces has been completed of this route, plus 80 participants at the start of 2023 who took part in the inaugural Trans Andean events but that is not to say however that things don’t change and throughout this whole process, you must remain open to the possibility that our plan may change due to unforeseen factors, weather, evacuation activity, road closures, border closures, or otherwise.
+However, that is not to say things don’t change and throughout this whole process, you must remain open to the possibility that our plan may change due to unforeseen factors, weather, evacuation activity, road closures, border closures, or otherwise.
 So, while Plan A is Plan A, it is not inconceivable that we may deploy Plan B, C or D if we deem it necessary for your safety.

 ROUTEFINDING